 Luohu Public Realm Revitalization

-Sasaki landscape architect Ming-Jen Hsueh, ASLA, PLA and director of Sasaki’s Shanghai office Dou Zhang, ALSA, PLA, LEED AP BD+C, SITES AP unpack the concept of “slow design” in the Chinese publication Landscape Architecture Frontiers.
+Sasaki landscape architect Ming-Jen Hsueh, ASLA, PLA and co-director of Sasaki’s Shanghai office Dou Zhang, ALSA, PLA, LEED AP BD+C, SITES AP unpack the concept of “slow design” in the Chinese publication Landscape Architecture Frontiers.
 The article, titled “High-Quality Urban Environment out of ‘Slow Design’: Review and Prospect of Urban Design Practices in China,” proposes an approach to improving quality of life in dense, fast-paced cities through mindful development.

 Hsueh and Zhang draw inspiration from the Cittaslow movement started in Italy in 1999, which calls for slowing down the overall pace of small towns to improve their quality of life, promote cultural diversity, and protect the environment.
 “To build such a city,” they argue, “essentially it requires a sustainable model of urban planning and design, which means utilizing the existing resources smartly and setting more detailed agendas in the long run to deal with complexities and uncertainties of the project and avoid a rush for quick construction.”